SCHOOL, LISTENING TO THE PRESENT TO BUILD THE FUTURE. Reimagining the grammar of change

 In the first session, coordinated by Giulia Guglielmini, President of the Fondazione per la Scuola, and Giacomo Armigliato, a fourth-year student at Liceo Minghetti in Bologna, we will look at how change happens.
 Do the mechanisms and strategies of change in nature have something to tell us?
 What is the path of change in schools, from the initial idea to its full development?
 How does change take shape in “social fields,” what is the “blind spot” of our movement, and what is the starting point?
 What does awareness have to do with change?

-Telmo Pievani, Professor of Philosophy of Biological Sciences, Bioethics, and Naturalistic Dissemination at the University of Padua, will talk about strategies for change in nature; teachers and students (insert names) from the Liceo Vitruvio high school in Avezzano will recount their journey of change; the voices of some primary school students will help us see things from their point of view; Otto Scharmer, senior lecturer at MIT Boston and co-founder of the Presencing Institute, will talk about Theory U, which offers a framework, a method, and a new narrative of change; Caromai Bouquet, mindfulness trainer, will introduce and guide a participatory experience.
+Telmo Pievani, Professor of Philosophy of Biological Sciences, Bioethics, and Naturalistic Dissemination at the University of Padua, will talk about strategies for change in nature; teachers and students from the Liceo Vitruvio high school in Avezzano will recount their journey of change; Otto Scharmer, senior lecturer at MIT Boston and co-founder of the Presencing Institute, will talk about Theory U, which offers a framework, a method, and a new narrative of change (moved to the afternoon); Caromai Bouquet, mindfulness trainer, will introduce and guide a participatory experience.

 Second session – Beyond the myth of irreconcilable alternatives